-With the thrill that comes with an accepted offer and a "yes" from the lender, many homebuyers make the mistake of carrying their enthusiasm straight to the mall or appliance store.
-Keep in mind that until you get the keys, your lender is watching your finances very closely.
-We have given you a list of things below we suggest you avoid when waiting for closing.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or appliance store.
+There still remain a few major hurdles to jump before the keys are handed over.
+Below you'll find a list of actions to stay away from during this crucial time of your home purchase.

-Don't look for a new job.
-Consistency in your work history is a positive thing to lending institutions.
-Changing jobs may not affect your ability to qualify for a loan - particularly if you are getting a better salary.
-However, if you switch careers before you qualify, your loan process could fail or be slowed down.
+Don't get a new career.
+Your recent career history should show consistency.
+Finding a new job (especially one with a bigger paycheck) may not hinder your ability to qualify for a mortgage loan.
+However, if you switch careers before you qualify, your loan process could fail or be stalled.

-Don't give your FSBO (for sale by owner) seller earnest money, cash in hand.
-Your good faith deposit does not belong to the seller: it remains yours until the transaction is final.
-Some sellers might not realize that the good faith funds must be used for your expenses at closing.
-Get a lawyer or other neutral party who is able to hold the deposit or put it in a trust account until closing.
-Your contract should dictate where the deposit goes if the home purchase falls through.
+Don't give your FSBO (for sale by owner) seller earnest money, made out directly to him.
+As a rule, your good faith deposit is yours, not the seller's up until closing.
+Although some FSBO sellers may not know this, the good faith funds must go toward your closing expenses.
+Find a lawyer or other neutral person who will hang on to the money or put it in a trust account until closing.
+The purchase agreement should indicate where the funds go if the transaction falls through.